EmonRezaBD/macOS-Tutorial/FileHandling/BasicCommands.md

 4. touch : Can create new files
 5. cat : used for seeing the content of a file
 6. grep: use to separate some contents
+7. clear : will clear the entire screen